-Federal savings associations would be required to submit prior notice to the OCC for home office relocations to a branch site in the same city, town, or village of the current home office and obtain prior approval for other relocations.
-They would also be required to obtain prior approval to establish a branch at the site of a former main or home office.
+Under § 5.40, Federal savings associations will be required to submit prior notice to the OCC for home office relocations to a branch site in the same city, town, or village of the current home office and obtain prior approval for other relocations.
+They will also be required to obtain prior approval to establish a branch at the site of a former main or home office.